 The Accelerated Level Income Option is available to participants who are eligible for an Early or Normal Retirement Pension and retire before their full Social Security Normal Retirement Age.
-You select this option in addition to your form of payment (i.e., 5 Year Certain and Life Annuity or Qualified Joint and 50% Survivor Annuity).
-The Accelerated Level Income Option increases your monthly benefit from the Midwest Operating Engineers Pension Plan until you reach your whole age (65, 66 or 67) coincident with or next following your "Full Social Security Retirement Age" (see chart on the next page), at which time your monthly pension benefit from the Midwest Operating Engineers Pension Plan will decrease as your Social Security benefit is expected to begin, keeping your total monthly retirement benefit level.
+You select this option in addition to your form of payment (e.g., 5 Year Certain and Life or Qualified Joint and 50% Survivor Annuity).
+The Accelerated Level Income Option increases your monthly benefit from the Midwest Operating Engineers Pension Plan until you reach your Social Security Normal Retirement age, at which time your monthly pension benefit from the Midwest Operating Engineers Pension Plan will decrease as your Social Security benefit is expected to begin, keeping your total monthly retirement benefit level.